 This time around, since it is my van that we are insuring, I said no. We’re not taking money out of savings to pay this.
 I felt that it must be possible to survive all month on our cash and money in the chequing account.
 This was an experiment for both of us.
 For Ernie, it was completely out of his thinking, and for me, it was a reminder of how I wanted to do things.

-Half way through the month of February, with conscious planning, we have reduced our food bill by more than half from this month last year — $190 to $84.
-Yes, and without feeling hungry.
+Half way through the month of February, our spending on food is at $84.
 We do actually, have a secret.
 We have a large garden from which we harvest 90% of our vegetables.
 We also harvest our own fruit — raspberries, apples, strawberries and buy in season blueberries and freeze them.
 So this goes a long way to helping us save money on food.
 But it can be done without a garden.

 It’s important to understand that most people spend money and time on many things that they don’t really want.
 Little things add up and end up creating big results.
 This occurs in areas that we don’t like or want as well as in those we do.
 Spend a whole bunch of money on things you don’t need, like processed food and junk food and without realizing it you end up malnourished and broke (an exaggeration obviously, but you get the idea).
 Spend two hours a day on social media and you have wasted hours and hours of your precious life over a month or year doing something useless at the expense of actually making a difference.

 Instead of buying crap to eat, which is usually a single serving or snack anyway, you could put $2 a day in a jar from your pocket or wallet and you have $730 at the end of the year.
 We are doing just this.
 We started with the jar on November 29th and now have $154.00.